DoAKickFlip26/DoAKickFlip/README.md

 - All demos in this research paper are available at https://www.youtube.com/playlist?list=PLDAjgjwZH3zmOoKnDZAg1Jb25UPUEU1Bo

+## Attack Process Description

+### Pre-attack Preparation:

+- Before performing an attack, the attacker collects training data by placing the Raspberry Pi equipped with a USB mini microphone at the position where the attack device would be mounted during deployment (inside the rear bumper cavity), and recording the chime while repeatedly cycling the tailgate.
+The captured audio is processed in 200 ms frames using a sliding window with a 50 ms hop size, producing 75% overlap between consecutive frames.
+Each audio segment is converted to a decibel-scale spectrogram via the Short-Time Fourier Transform (STFT).
+To detect chime activity in each 200 ms chunk, a lightweight convolutional neural network (CNN) is emploied to operate on the input of two-channel spectrogram.
+The trained detection model will be upload to the Raspberry Pi.

+### Attack Execution:

+- As shown by the connection and components in 'Design>gadgetsize.pdf', the attacking device will be covertly mounted to the rear bumper cavity or chassis of the vehicle after the victim leaves.
+Once the victim returns and opens the tailgate, the adversary initiates the attack program, which begins listening passively.
+When the victim triggers the closing sequence with a kick gesture, the attack device automatically detects the onset of the closing operation through an acoustic side channel, specially the audible chime emitted during liftgate descent.
+After a calibrated delay, the device emits a spoofed kick event via EMI, halting at a position just short of latch engagement, leaving the vehicle physically unlocked while presenting the appearance of a completed locking interaction.
+The attacker then gains access to the trunk after the victim departs.

 ## Project Structure

 This repository is organized into the following directories: